-The Pahlevani and Zoorkhanei rituals are the Iranian intangible cultural heritage and one of the martial arts dating back to ancient Iran.
+The Pahlevani and Zoorkhanei rituals are the Iranian cultural heritage and one of the martial arts dating back to ancient Iran.
 This art is also recognized by other names like “Zoorkhanei Sports”, “Ancient Sports” and “Pahlevani Sports”.
 As the motherland of this ritual, Iran has always been the host of world travelers who wanted to watch this sport.

 Pahlevan is a title attributed to a person who is both strong in his physical strength and ethical values.
-One without the other will not make one worth of receiving such a title.
+One without the other will not make one worthy of receiving such a title.
 Zoorkhaneh is the traditional gym in which Pahlevani sports and rituals are performed.

 Pahlevani and Zoorkhanei rituals in Brookhouse & UNESCO